cocos/cocos-docs/en/editor/preferences/index.md

 # Preferences

-The **Preferences** panel provides personalized settings for the editor, which can be opened by clicking **Cocos Creator -> Preferences** in the editor's main menu bar.
+The **Preferences** panel provides personalized settings for the editor, which can be opened by clicking **Cocos Creator/File -> Preferences** in the editor's main menu bar.

 **Preferences** consists of several different tabs, including **General**, **External Program**, **Device Manager**, **Engine Manager**, **AssetDB**, **Console**, **Inspector**, **Preview**, **Build** and **Laboratory**.
 The **Preferences** panel will automatically save the changes after you modify them.